festerspears/homework/README.md

 ## Guardrails and Guidance ##

+* We have provided sample data to help you understand the problem and expected output.
+This data can also be used to help you determine the calculations and tests for the rolling three-month average and aggregated two-year rolling three month average results.
+The file is included in this repository.
+See ./sample_bandwidth_data.csv.

 * You may use any relational database system.

 * H2 or another in-memory database is an acceptable solution for this exercise.
 We're interested in your schema design not whether you can set up an RDMS.